cao13jf/3DMMS_public/README.md

 This program is developed in Matlab 2017b.
 For computational efficiency, parallel computing is adopted in 3DMMS.
 ## **Data preparation**

-  All datasets are saved in `.\data` file. `.\data\170704plc1p2\aceNuc` includes the original file got from [AceTree](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1501046/); `.\data\170704plc1p2\membrane` includes embryonic membrane stack images as `*.mat` at different time points. *170704plc1p2* corresponds to the dataset name.
+All datasets are saved in `.\data` file. `.\data\170704plc1p2\aceNuc` includes the original file got from [AceTree](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1501046/); Download raw image data from [here](https://portland-my.sharepoint.com/:u:/g/personal/jfcao3-c_ad_cityu_edu_hk/EXXt_P9gkkBMsPLqPdrxPH8BFalj1zh3XLLxu5VJaQHPQg?e=H4fe96), and put them into `.\data\170704plc1p2\membrane`. *170704plc1p2* corresponds to the dataset name.
 If you want to import other data, you can use `originDataTransform.m` to assemble slices into stack images.

   Remember to run `startup.m` first to add all files into the working space.